 Celebrating our Polish Heritage

-2nd Annual Polish Potluck and
+4th Annual Polish Potluck and Member Sharing

-PGS-CA 2nd Annual Polish Heritage Pot Luck!
+PGS-CA 4th Annual Polish Heritage Potluck!

+Since 1981, October has been designated as Polish American Heritage Month.
 What better way to celebrate our Polish Heritage with a potluck lunch at our September meeting?

-On September 23, 2017, the Polish Genealogical Society of California will celebrate our Polish Heritage with a meeting designed around our Polish Heritage.
+On September 28, 2019, the Polish Genealogical Society of California will celebrate our Polish Heritage with a meeting designed around our Polish Heritage.
 The focus of the September meeting will be “Our Polish Treasures.”